Sectors and applications

 Facts

-• EUR 33 bn turnover in the German medical technology sector (2019)
+• EUR 38 billion turnover from German medical technology (2022)

 Electrical engineering